Xamdes/irrational-wiki/README.md

       > storageBucket: "xxxx",
       > messagingSenderId: "xxxx"
       > };
-  * Run Project using ng serve --open
+  * Run Project using npm install; ng serve --open

 ## Specs

   * Website will be based on the RationalWiki at https://rationalwiki.org/wiki/Main_Page
-    * Making website with irrational content though.
   * Build main page structure
   * Random Featured Article
   * About the purpose for the wiki